Skip to Content

 Neighbourhood comparisons with Glasgow

-Estimates of male and female life expectancy in Easterhouse are slightly lower than the Glasgow average.
-Women live, on average, for nearly eight years longer than men.
-Children make up over a fifth of the population (21%) but there is a lower proportion of older people (11%) than in Glasgow as a whole.
-Single parent households account for 51% of all households with dependent children.
-Rates of claiming unemployment and disability related benefits are higher than the Glasgow average.
-Levels of deprivation and child poverty are also higher than average.
+Women in Easterhouse live, on average, five years longer than men.
+Children make up one fifth of the population and there is a lower proportion of older people aged 75 and over (4%) than in Glasgow as a whole.
+There are high levels of socially-rented households (57%), which is 64% higher than the Glasgow average.
+Levels of income and employment deprivation are also higher than the Glasgow average.

-Life expectancy for both males and females has risen in recent years in Easterhouse but remains slightly lower than the Glasgow average.
-Life expectancy is considerably lower than the Scottish average; this is particularly the case for men.
+Life expectancy for both males and females has fallen in recent years in Easterhouse and is below the Glasgow average.
+In the most recent period shown (2018-2022), life expectancy in this area is lower than the Scottish average.

-The population in Easterhouse decreased by 24% between 1996 and 2012, largely due to reductions in the numbers of children and young adults (15-44 year olds).
-The percentage of the total neighbourhood population from a minority ethnic group, while still low, increased from 1% in 2001 to 3% in 2011.
+The overall population of Easterhouse decreased between 2001 and 2022.
+This is largely due to a decrease in the number of children aged between 0-15 and those aged 16-44.
+The percentage of the total neighbourhood population from a minority ethnic background increased from 0.7% in 2001 to 9.7% in 2022 but remained below the Glasgow average.

 Notes